datadesk/vr-interactives-three-js/README.md

 ![](https://github.com/datadesk/vr-interactives-three-js/blob/master/img/plain-plane-2.png "Wireframe of the plane loaded into the scene.
 Each vertex will be adjusted to fit the corresponding height value in the digital elevation model.")

-Then load in the data using the loader.

 Then we'll do something crazy.
 Remember how the height data in the DEM file was stored as a series of numbers?
 We can use the TerrainLoader to iterate over those values, and adjust each corresponding vertex in the plane.
 Thus we morph a flat plane to take the shape of the terrain in the data.
 Because at the scale of the scene we're making, the final shape would be pretty boring at its natural values, we exaggerate the height, settling in at a factor that feels comfortable.

 ```javascript
 // The terrainLoader loads the DEM file and defines a function to be called when the file is successfully downloaded.